alibaba/bifrostui/packages/bui-core/src/SwipeAction/index.en-US.md

 ### Click to Close

-Use the `closeOnClickContainer` property to control when to close by clicking on the main content container.
+Control closing by clicking the main content container using the `closeOnClickContainer` attribute.

 ```tsx
 import {